The Sovereignty

 The Sovereignty Gardens are a modern-day tribute to the Victory Gardens - a shared, cultivated space that celebrates the every day triumphs living on Earth at this time in history.

-Originally an outdoor riding arena, this area was filled with nothing but sand and road base.
+Originally an outdoor horse-back riding arena, this area was filled with nothing but sand and road base.

 That’s why we’re now calling on community to cultivate.